rmagatti/auto-session/README.md

 - `<C-S>` swaps to the previously opened session.
 This can give you a nice flow if you're constantly switching between two projects.
 - `<C-D>` will delete the currently highlighted session.
 This makes it easy to keep the session list clean.

-When using Telescope or Snacks, you can customize the picker using `picker_opts`.
+When using Telescope, Snacks, or Fzf-Lua, you can customize the picker using `picker_opts`.
 Refer to the links above for the specific picker configuration options.

 NOTE: If you previously installed `rmagatti/session-lens`, you should remove it from your config as it is no longer necessary.